datalayer-attic/jupyter-react-example/README.md

   yarn add @datalayer/jupyter-react
 ```

-Once this is done, double-check the following requirements (those are implemnted in this repository).
+Once this is done, double-check the following requirements (just checkout this repository for a complete setup).

 ### Startup Scripts